gitter-badger/jsdev.org/website/00-index.md

 <br/>

-### And of course I want to improve my English too.
+### And I want to improve my English.
 And if it possible, please correct my mistakes.
 I will appreciate it.

 <br/>